dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_region_py.md

   }
 ```
 ## main
-The *main* function scatters by region bins, based on user input.
-If no `*.bai` file is present, The applet generates an index `*.bai`.
+The *main* function scatters by region bins based on user input.
+If no `*.bai` file is present, the applet generates an index `*.bai`.
 ```python
     regions = parseSAM_header_for_region(filename)
     split_regions = [regions[i:i + region_size]